 Your ATAR results are combined with results from the assessment process (involving a written assessment and panel discussion session) to determine offers of a place in the University of Sydney Double Degree Medical Program.
 The University of Sydney does not disclose the relative weightings of the selection criteria components.

-Importantly, UMAT is not required for entry into the Double Degree Medical Program.
+Importantly, UCAT is not required for entry into the Double Degree Medical Program.

 An important qualification